Túlio Maravilha

 Túlio Humberto Pereira Costa (born 2 June 1969), sometimes simply referred as Túlio or Túlio Maravilha ("Wonder Túlio"), is a former Brazilian international footballer who played as a forward.
 He played for many Brazilian club teams, such as Goiás, Botafogo, Corinthians, Vitória, Fluminense, Cruzeiro and Vila Nova and several lower-division teams in Brazil.
 In Europe, he had short-lived career, playing for Sion and Újpest.

 His best years were while he was at Botafogo, where he was three times the Brazilian top scorer (1989, 1994 and 1995) and won the 1995 Campeonato Brasileiro.
 After this he became a journeyman and never played for the same team for more than one season at most.

 According to himself, he reached the mark of thousand goals in 2014, at 44 years old.
 This number was only reached, however, by counting goals in friendlies, commemorative games and amateur football.

 International career

 Tulio played 15 games with Brazil national team and scored 13 goals.
 The team never lost a match with Tulio on the pitch.

 With the national team, Túlio was famous for scoring a controversial equalizer against Argentina in the quarter-finals of the 1995 Copa América in Uruguay in which he committed a deliberate handball.
-However, Túlio never played again for the Brazil national team.
+Túlio played one more time for the Brazil national team, scoring two goals against Colombia, at a friendly match in Manaus-AM (Vivaldo Lima stadium).

 Personal life

+Télvio, his twin brother, was also a professional footballer and played alongside with Túlio at Fluminense FC, Botafogo FR and FC Sion.
 His son, Tulio Humberto Pereira da Costa Filho, was born on the same date as his father.